port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform-cloud/terraform-cloud.md

       "terraformVersion": {
         "type": "string",
         "title": "Terraform Version",
-        "description": "Version of Terraform used by the workspace" },
+        "description": "Version of Terraform cloud used by the workspace" },
       "locked": {
         "type": "boolean",